astronomer/docs/astro/deploy-code.md

 1. In the Cloud UI, select a Workspace and then select the Deployment you pushed code to.
 2. Click **Open Airflow**.
-3. Scroll to the bottom of the page to view Docker image information in the footer:
+3. Scroll to the bottom of the page to view your **Image tag** in the footer:

     ![Docker image information](/img/docs/image-tag-airflow-ui-astro.png)